microsoft/DirectXTex/ReadMe.txt

 but is not currently supported by a built-in WIC codec.

 The source is written for Visual C++ 2010 using the Direct3D headers from either a current DirectX SDK or Windows SDK.
-It can also be compiled using the VS 11 Beta and the Windows SDK 8.0 headers included with that release.
+It can also be compiled using the VS 2012 RC and the Windows SDK 8.0 headers included with that release.

-It is recommended that you make use of Visual C++ 2010 Service Pack 1 or VS 11 Beta, and Windows 7 Service Pack 1 or the Windows 8 Consumer Preview.
+It is recommended that you make use of Visual C++ 2010 Service Pack 1 or VS 2012 RC, and Windows 7 Service Pack 1 or the Windows 8 Release Preview.

 DDSTextureLoader\
     This contains a streamlined version of the DirectX SDK sample DDSWithoutD3DX11 texture